Bucknalla/name-block/README.md

       DEBUG: name # not required unless debugging
 ```

+If you don't like the name we've chosen for your device, you can navigate to the `device variables` tab on balenaCloud and delete the `NAME` variable.
+Restarting the name-block service will then prompt the block to generate a new name.

 ## Documentation

 Head over to our [docs](https://github.bucknalla.io/name-block/docs/) for detailed installation and usage instructions, customization options and more!